Moll Flanders

 Moll Flanders (Note: Full title: The Fortunes and Misfortunes of the Famous Moll Flanders, &c.
-Who was Born in Newgate, and during a Life of continu'd Variety for threescore Years, besides her Childhood, was Twelve Year a Whore, five times a Wife (whereof once to her own Brother) Twelve Year a Thief, Eight Year a Transported Felon in Virginia, at last grew Rich, liv'd Honest, and died a Penitent) is a novel by Daniel Defoe, first published in 1722.
-It purports to be the true account of the life of the eponymous Moll, detailing her exploits from birth until old age.
+Who was Born in Newgate, and during a Life of continu'd Variety for threescore Years, besides her Childhood, was Twelve Year a Whore, five times a Wife (whereof once to her own Brother) Twelve Year a Thief, Eight Year a Transported Felon in Virginia, at last grew Rich, liv'd Honest, and died a Penitent) is a picaresque novel by Daniel Defoe, first published in 1722.
+It purports to be an autobiographical account of the life of the eponymous heroine, detailing her exploits from birth until old age as she uses her wits, cunning and charm to provide herself with financial security.

-By 1721, Defoe had become a recognised novelist, with the success of Robinson Crusoe in 1719.
-His political work was tapering off at this point, due to the fall of both Whig and Tory party leaders with whom he had been associated.
-Robert Walpole was beginning his rise, and Defoe was never fully at home with Walpole's group.
-Defoe's Whig views are evident in the story of Moll, and the novel's full title gives some insight into this and the outline of the plot.

-It is usually assumed that the novel was written by Daniel Defoe, and his name is commonly given as the author in modern printings of the novel.
-However, the original printing did not have an author, as it was an apparent autobiography.
-The attribution of Moll Flanders to Defoe was made by bookseller Francis Noble in 1770, after Defoe's death in 1731.
-The novel is based partially on the life of Moll King, a London criminal whom Defoe met while visiting Newgate Prison.
+While the novel is now generally attributed to Defoe, and his name is given as the author in modern printings, the original text does not list an author and was presented as an autobiography.
+The attribution to Defoe was first made by bookseller Francis Noble in 1770, thirty-nine years after Defoe's death in 1731.

-Historically, the book was occasionally the subject of police censorship.
+Moll Flanders has been adapted numerous times for stage, radio, film and television.
+It has historically been the subject of occasional police censorship.